naaico-tech/cartridge/cartridge-init/scripts/README-ecommerce-data.md

 # E-Commerce Database Data

-This directory contains comprehensive e-commerce database schema and sample data for PostgreSQL, designed to work with the Cartridge backend system.
+This directory contains comprehensive e-commerce database schema and sample data for PostgreSQL, designed to work with the `cartridge-init` system.

 ## 📁 Files